I-TEAM EXCLUSIVE: Tesla crash in September showed similarities to fatal Mountain View accident

 The company's promotional video says, "Proprietary software makes sure your eyes are on the road."

+"Contrary to what some reports and videos imply, Autopilot does not make a Tesla an autonomous car or allow a driver to abdicate responsibility.
+To review it as such reflects a misrepresentation of our system and is exactly the kind of misinformation that threatens to harm consumer safety.
+We have been very clear that Autopilot is a driver assistance system that requires the driver to pay attention to the road at all times, and it has been found by NHTSA to reduce accident rates by 40%.
+It would be highly unfortunate if videos like this influenced people to not use a system that adds to safety."

+EXCLUSIVE: Autopilot part of Tesla crash investigation, I-Team rides in Model X to site

-Shladover adds that people should be realistic about the limitations of these self-driving systems, at this point in time.
+Shladover adds that people should be realistic about the limitations of these driver-assisted systems, at this point in time.

 "We have to recognize we've got to crawl before we walk," says Shladover.
 "We got to walk before we run and we're still at the crawling stage with this technology."